ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 </h1>

 **Learning objective:** By the end of this lesson, students will be able to tktk
-#  Data Security, Privacy, and Bias Considerations in AI

 **Components of the Data Governance Framework**